Missouri No-Till Planting Systems

-Part of the reason for changing to no-till systems is to control soil erosion, as discussed in MU publication G1562, Estimating Soil Erosion for Conservation Planning.
+Part of the reason for changing to no-till systems is to control soil erosion.
 There are obviously many erosion control options, each of which can affect farm income.

 Economic profits are possible with no-till.
 Savings on labor, fuel and other machinery operating costs occur when tillage trips are eliminated.
 The use of burndown herbicides, instead of tillage to control early-season weeds, and more expensive post-applied herbicides can add significantly to production costs — especially if low-cost soil-incorporated herbicides can no longer be used.
 Savings on fixed machinery costs (depreciation, insurance, interest, etc.) depend on added investment in no-till equipment in relation to reductions in tillage equipment inventories.
 Profits depend on balancing the reduced labor and machinery cost savings with increased chemical costs and any added machinery investment costs.

 The greatest economic benefits may result from increased timeliness.
 No-till often results in faster planting, enabling the operator to cover larger acreages and finish within optimum planting dates.